Why “tax saved” is the wrong way to evaluate a novated lease

 Most novated lease calculators and quotes then amplify this weak baseline by:

-• downplaying financing costs, opportunity cost, and residual payments,
+- downplaying financing costs, early-termination risks, and sometimes residual payments,

 What you should compare instead